-1.8 Once the league has completed, a knockout competition will begin.
+1.10 Once the league has completed, a knockout competition will begin.
 The positions of the teams in the league will seed the positions of teams in the knockout matches.
-The top 24 teams from the league advance to the knockout.
+The top teams from the league advance to the knockout.
+The number of teams progressing to the knockout will be announced before the start of the league matches.
 In the event of tied league positions, the team with the greatest cumulative game points in the league will go through.